margo/specification/system-design/specification/margo-devices/device-requirements.md

 # Device Requirements

-All current device roles MUST meet the following requirements to be considered Margo compliant.
+All Margo conformant devices MUST meet a baseline set of requirements to be considered Margo compliant.
 These requirements ensure devices can effectively host and manage Margo compliant workloads.
 A device MUST support onboarding and management from only a single workload fleet manager.
+A device reports what it can provide to the ecosystem through its [device capabilities](../margo-management-interface/device-capabilities.md).

 All devices MUST provide the following components:

 - A workload fleet management client

+All workload hosting devices MUST provide the following components:

+- at least one supported deployment type (`supportedDeploymentTypes`)
-- An OCI container runtime
+- at least one supported workload runtime (`supportedRuntimes`)
 - An OTEL collector

-## Standalone Cluster Role Requirements
+## Kubernetes (Helm) enabled device requirements

-Devices filling the standalone cluster role MUST provide the following additional components:
+Devices supporting the helm deployment type, MUST provide the following additional components:

+- Capabilities for deploying Helm charts
+    - described via the `supportedDeploymentTypes`:`helm`
 - Kubernetes orchestration platform
-- Capabilities for deploying Helm charts

 ### Helm deployment approaches